ANL-CESAR/XSBench/README.txt

 >$ make MACHINE=bluegene

 Note that the INFO macro in the XSbench_header.h file should be set to 0 when running on BG/Q to remove the run status portions of the output, which cuts down on unnecessary file I/O, i.e.:

 #define INFO 0

 Also, note that you may need to add the following line to your .soft file in order to use the mpicc compiler wrapper:

 +mpiwrapper-gcc

-Then, be sure to use the "resoft" command to update your software.
+Then, be sure to use the "resoft" command to update your software, i.e.,:

+>$ resoft

 When running in c16 mode, the maximum number of gridpoints per nuclide is 900 (when running in "Large" mode).
 More points will cause the 1GB memory limit to be broken.

 A basic test run on 1 node can be achieved (assuming you have an allocation) using the makefile and the following command: